sass/sass/doc-src/SASS_CHANGELOG.md

 * Add an {Sass::Script::Functions#invert `invert` function} that takes the inverse of colors.

+* Many performance optimizations have been made by [thedarkone](http://github.com/thedarkone).

 ### Backwards Incompatibilities -- Must Read!

 * When `@import` is given a path without `.sass`, `.scss`, or `.css` extension,